CDA70/Estimation/writeup.md

 In this step the state is updated from the magnetometer measurements.
 First we assign the yaw, which is the `ekfState(6)` to `zFromX(0)`

+The magnetometer as provided in the reference [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj#/54894644/)

 ![magnetometer equation](/images/magnetometer-equation.png)

 ```C++